 - Each Subject Test is an hour long.
 They are all multiple-choice and scored on a 200–800 scale.

-- SAT Subject Tests are offered 6 times per year in October, November, December, January, May and June.
+- SAT Subject Tests are offered six times per year in August, October, November, December, May, and June.

 - Note – the Language with Listening tests are only offered in November.